mendersoftware/mender-docs/09.Add-ons/50.Monitoring/docs.md

 where `SERVICE_NAME` is arbitrary name used in logging and for identification, `LOG_PATTERN` is the regular expression we are trying to match to each line of the logs, and `LOG_FILE` is the path to the log file.

+!!!
+There is a special variant for a value of the `LOG_FILE` variable, if it begins !!! with `@` character the daemon treats the remaining part of the string as a command, !!! executes it and looks for patterns in the standard output.

 The log subsystem saves the number of the last line of logs that it parsed, and starts tailing the file skipping the lines that it saw.